hue-manatee/hue-manatee/DEVDOCS.md

 npm start
 ```

 Before making requests you will have to signup for an account or login in to your previous account.
+Usernames must be at least 8 characters long, and can be a maximum 24 characters long.
+The password must be 8 characters long, and can be a maximum 255 characters long and must have at least one uppercase letter, at least one lowercase letter, and at least one number.

 ### Signup:
 ```